-No single housing solution exists for The University of Texas at Austin’s graduate student population, but these resources may help you find a place to call home—whether you want an apartment close to the university with an easy commute or a house in the suburbs with a yard for the kids.
+No single housing solution exists for the Texas Law student population, but these resources will help you find a place to call home—whether you want an apartment close to the Law School with an easy commute or a house in the suburbs with a yard for the kids or dogs.

 LLM Program Concentrations

-The US Law for Foreign Lawyers Concentration provides a basic understanding of the US legal system to professionals who received their first law degree from a foreign law school.
-Students in this general concentration can focus on a particular area of law or take courses in a wide variety of subjects.
-Students with a foreign law degree are eligible for all five concentrations.
-Students with a JD are eligible for all concentrations except the US Law for Foreign Lawyers Concentration.
+The U.S. for Foreign Lawyers concentration is a flexible program that provides students with a foreign law degree the opportunity to focus on a particular area of study or gain a broad foundation in U.S. law by taking courses in a variety of areas.
+Students with a foreign law degree are eligible for all six concentrations.
+Students with a U.S. JD are eligible for all concentrations except the one in U.S. Law for Foreign Lawyers.

 Student Services and Organizations

-The Office of Graduate & International Programs (GIP) and the Student Affairs Office (SAO) help LLM students achieve their academic and extracurricular goals.
-Throughout the year, GIP and SAO organize study breaks, work closely with student organizations to plan events, and hold academic support and advising sessions.
+The LLM Program helps LLM students achieve their academic and extracurricular goals.
+Throughout the year, the LLM Program organizes study breaks, works closely with student organizations to plan events, and holds academic support and advising sessions.
 The experienced staff is available for counseling on academic and personal matters.
-For example, in the fall, GIP organizes a series of workshops to help LLM students with writing cover letters and résumés as well as interviewing skills.
-In the spring, GIP coordinates a free bar strategy success course to assist LLM students in preparing for the bar exam.

-We’re dedicated to helping all students at the law school, including those who are working toward their LLM degree.
-Comprehensive career resources, including information about the job-search process, interview programs for foreign-trained LLMs, résumé and cover letter tips and samples, and interviewing advice can be found in the Applying and Interviewing Handbook for Foreign-Trained LLMs.
+The Career Services Office at The University of Texas School of Law is dedicated to helping all students at the law school, including those who are working toward their LLM degree.
+Comprehensive career resources, including information about the job-search process, interview programs for foreign-trained LLMs, resume and cover letter tips and samples, and interviewing advice can be found in the Applying and Interviewing Handbook for Foreign-Trained LLMs.